tainacan/tainacan-wiki/dev/exposers.md

 **Array or true $mappers**

 A list of mapping standards that is exposer supports.
-This means that whenever someone makes a request to receive data via this exposer, he/she will also be able to choose in which mapping standard they want the content to be served.
+This means that whenever someone requests to receive data via this exposer, he/she will also be able to choose which mapping standard they want the content to be served.
 If set to `true` the exposer will accept all mapping standards.

 ```php
 <?php